anthonyeden/ProPresenter-Stage-Display-Python/README.md

 python2 StageDisplay.py
 ```

+# Lower Third Mode (Lyric Subtitles)

+You can also use this software to generate Lower Third (or subtitle-style) lyrics from ProPresenter.
+Now you can have one ProPresenter operator effortelssly generate lyrics for both the main screen and a broadcast/internet feed.

+To enable this mode, set 'LowerThirdMode' to true in config.json and restart the application.

+After you've enabled this change, the following options may be useful:

+    "FontSizeCurrent": 35,
+    "FontName": "Arial",
+    "FontUppercase": false,
+    "MergeLines": false,
+    "MergeLinesMin": 4,
+    "MergeLinesJoinChar": ","

+Here's a summary of these options and how you might be able to use them:

+* FontSizeCurrent: This is fairly self-explanatory
+* FontName: Set this to the name of a font installed on your system
+* FontUppercase: This will force all text to be converted to uppercase
+* MergeLines: Enable this to force every 2nd line to join with the previous line.
+This is useful if you have lots of lines on-screen, but don't want to display them all as separate lines in Lower Third Mode
+* MergeLinesMin: Slides with fewer than this number of lines won't be collapsed
+* MergeLinesJoinChar: This character will be inserted between the two lines that are joined.
+Best to use a semi-colon or comma.

 # Known Issues

-There are a number of known issues.
+There are some known issues, although this application is being used reliably week-in, week-out on a Raspberry Pi so it should be good for common usage scenarios.
 Please see the [Issues](https://github.com/anthonyeden/ProPresenter-Stage-Display-Python/issues) page for an up to date list of these.
 Feel free to add your own as you come across them.

 # Contributing